rbriggs-cbt/DocuGener/docs/CONTRIBUTING.md

 4. **Test your changes**
    - Test on Windows 10+
-   - Verify both backend and frontend work
+   - Verify the application works correctly
    - Test edge cases

 5. **Commit your changes**